Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: Maximizing the Productive Output of the Network

-However, if $h$ is chosen appropriately, e.g., if it were chosen to be large positive, the equilibrium effort profile given by Equation (\ref{eq:exponential-NE}) would have been closer to that of the optimal.
-Hence PoA could have been reduced and made closer to $1$.
+However, if $h$ is chosen appropriately, e.g., if it were chosen to be large positive, the equilibrium effort profile would have been closer to that of the optimal -- leading to PoA being closer to $1$.

-This raises a natural question: \textit{is it always possible to design a suitable reward sharing scheme that can make PoA $=1$ for any given hierarchy?} In order to answer that, we define the {\em stability} of an effort profile $\mathbf{x}$. \begin{definition}[Stable Effort Vector] An effort profile $\mathbf{x} = (x_1, \dots, x_n)$ is {\em stable}, represented by $\mathbf{x} \in S$, if $\mathbf{x} \geq \mathbf{0}$, and there exists a reward sharing matrix $H = [h_{ij}], \ h_{ij} \geq 0$, such that,
+This raises a natural question: \textit{is it always possible to design a suitable reward sharing scheme that can make PoA $=1$ for any given hierarchy?} In order to answer that, we define the {\em stability} of an effort profile $\mathbf{x}$. \begin{definition}[Stable Effort Vector] An effort profile $\mathbf{x} = (x_1, \dots, x_n)$ is {\em stable}, represented by $\mathbf{x} \in S$, if $\mathbf{x} \geqslant \mathbf{0}$, and there exists a reward sharing matrix $H = [h_{ij}], \ h_{ij} \geqslant 0$, such that,

 Where, $a_{ij}(\mathbf{x}) = \frac{\beta}{1+b} p_{ij}(\mathbf{x}_{P_{i_- \to j}}) x_j$, for all $j \in T_i \setminus \{i\}$, and zero otherwise.
 If such a solution $H^*$ exists, we call it a \emph{stable reward sharing matrix}. \end{definition}